• Play the sound file

 If stating some historical facts makes me a racist, then I suppose that I am a racist.

 That kind of obstinacy in defiance of Western society's most holy dogmas of course just baffled the guardians of orthodoxy.
 Doesn't Faber know he's supposed to weep, grovel, and flagellate himself?

 In best Soviet style, some goodthinkers wondered whether Faber was suffering some kind of mental impairment, perhaps under the influence of narcotics.
-To that our hero replied, quote: "Since I have only taken cocaine three times and marijuana about ten times in seventy years, I did not think these were appropriate comments," end quote.
+To that our hero replied, quote:

 It goes without saying that Radio Derb heartily approves of Marc Faber, of both his original comments and his refusal to back down from them.
 In hopes of encouraging more such acts of ideological defiance, let's see if we can uncover some causes for Faber's.

 I can finger three possible causes without thinking very hard.